BernardPuel/documentation-1/Reference-Platform/CECommon/OE.md

 ## OpenEmbedded and Yocto

 This page provides instructions to get started with OpenEmbedded and the Yocto Project.
-It aims at being generic for any board support.
+It tries (when possible) to be generic for any board supported.
 The board diversity should be addressed through dedicated BSP layer then MACHINE choice.

 # Introduction